Documentation Index

 database-database-8-1_06121_vpc

-• Service name: Service name of the DB Server
+• Service name: DB Server service name.

-• Memory: available memory size on DB Server
+• Memory: Available memory size on DB Server.

-• DB Server prefix: name of the DB Server
+• DB Server prefix: DB Server name.

-• Mode: Type of DB Server (cluster/simple)
+• Mode: Type of DB Server (cluster/simple).

-• Status: Status of the DB Server.
+• Status: DB Server status.

 clouddbforredis-redisserver_05_vpc_ko